Blog

 • Early repayment or break costs

-• Optional add-ons (such as insurance, warranties, or packages)
+• Optional add-ons (such as insurance or protection products)

 • Direct debit dishonour fees

-• Fees for extra services not required to maintain the loan
+• Fees for optional services not required to maintain the loan

-Because these costs depend on individual behaviour and circumstances, they may not form part of the standard comparison rate calculation.
+Because these costs depend on individual circumstances or behaviour, they may not form part of the standard comparison rate calculation.

 Why is the comparison rate important?

-An interest rate might look low, but a higher comparison rate can signal meaningful fees.
+An interest rate may appear low, but a higher comparison rate can indicate that fees may increase the overall cost.

 Tips for using comparison rates

-Comparison rates are useful, but they work best when you understand how they’re calculated.
+Comparison rates can be useful, but they work best when used alongside other information about the loan.

 Know comparison rates are based on a standard example

-Many lenders calculate comparison rates using a standard scenario (often a set loan amount and term).
-If your loan amount or term is different, the comparison rate may not match your real-world cost.
+Many comparison rates are calculated using a standard loan amount and term set by the lender or required by regulation.
+If your loan amount or term is different, the comparison rate may not reflect your exact borrowing cost.

-Some costs depend on circumstances, such as missed payments or changes to your loan.
+Some fees depend on individual circumstances, such as missed payments or changes to your loan.

 Compare similar loan types

-Comparison rates are most helpful when comparing loans with a similar purpose, security type (secured/unsecured), and term.
+Comparison rates are most useful when comparing loans with a similar purpose, security type (secured or unsecured), and term.

 Look beyond the rate